chromium/chromium/docs/security/faq.md

 *    C variable length array with an attacker-controlled size.
 *    A call to `alloca()` with an attacker-controlled size.

+<a name="TOC-Are-tint-ICE-considered-security-bugs-"></a>
+### Are tint shader compiler Internal Compiler Errors considered security bugs?

+No. When tint fails and throws an ICE (Internal Compiler Error), it will terminate the process in an intentional manner and produce no shader output.
+Thus there is not security bug that follows from it.

 <a name="TOC-Are-enterprise-admins-considered-privileged-"></a>
 ### Are enterprise admins considered privileged?